An analysis of the analysis – Part 2

 I will go through it a little bit fast since the mistakes made are pretty similar to the first part.

 The metadata analysis above shows that Picture 5 has been processed with Adobe Photoshop CS5.
-After processing, the image was scaled down to a size of 900×600 pixels and saved as a new image with a compression quality of 75%.
+After processing, the image was scaled down to a size of 900×600 pixels and saved as a new image with a compression quality of 75%.– Bellingcat Forensic Analysis of Satellite Images Released by the Russian Ministry of Defense Page 20

 Yes, that is correct, but as I pointed out in the first part, this is nothing suspicious.
 Someone added the seen annotations and therefore he needs some kind of editing software.
 Well, in this case Adobe Photoshop.